Herry Susilo

-Herry Susilo (born 3 October 1988) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Kalteng Putra, on loan from Liga 1 club Dewa United.
+Herry Susilo (born 3 October 1988) is an Indonesian professional footballer who plays as a full-back for Liga 2 club PSKC Cimahi.

 Club career

 Persijap Jepara

 In 2020, Herry signed a contract with Indonesian Liga 2 club Persijap Jepara.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewa United

 In 2021, Herry signed a contract with Indonesian Liga 2 club Dewa United.
 He made his league debut on 28 September against RANS Cilegon at the Gelora Bung Karno Madya Stadium, Jakarta.